 Estates Code §1251.001 permits the appointment of a temporary guardian for individuals whose person or estate requires the immediate appointment of a guardian.
 The court appoints a temporary guardian with powers limited to those required by the case circumstances.

-Before APS staff make a referral to HHSC for guardianship services, an allegation of abuse, neglect, or financial exploitation must be validated.
-If the cause of the rapidly diminishing assets is self-neglect, then APS validates self-neglect and submits an emergency referral to HHSC.
+Before APS staff make a referral to HHSC OGS for guardianship services, an allegation of abuse, neglect, or financial exploitation must be validated.
+If the cause of the rapidly diminishing assets is self-neglect, then APS validates self-neglect and submits an emergency referral to HHSC OGS.
 In these cases, it is likely that the client’s mental faculties are so impaired that the client cannot handle his or her financial affairs.

 The APS specialist may determine that the client’s assets are rapidly diminishing because of financial exploitation by a family member, caretaker, or person with an ongoing relationship.
-In these instances, APS works cooperatively with HHSC Guardianship Services to protect the client’s assets by rendering a finding of Valid for the financial exploitation allegation and submitting an emergency referral to HHSC.
-If APS obtains an Emergency Order for Protective Services, APS continues to gather evidence while HHSC seeks temporary guardianship to address the rapidly diminishing assets.
+In these instances, APS works cooperatively with HHSC OGS to protect the client’s assets by rendering a finding of Valid for the financial exploitation allegation and submitting an emergency referral to HHSC.
+If APS obtains an Emergency Order for Protective Services, APS continues to gather evidence while HHSC OGS seeks temporary guardianship to address the rapidly diminishing assets.

 In addition to following the steps outlined under 4783.1 Procedure for Emergency Referrals to HHSC Guardianship Services During an Emergency Order for Protective Services (EOPS), the APS specialist must also complete the following actions when a client’s assets are rapidly diminishing.
 The APS specialist: